neelakshi2511/SheCodes-Basics-Workshop/README.md

 # SheCodes-Basics-Workshops
 Contains all my learnings from the SheCodes Basics Workshop .
-The workshop contents include HTML , CSS , JavaScript and effective use of VSCode .
+SheCodes Basics is a 3-week long workshop that includes HTML , CSS , JavaScript and effective use of VSCode .
 The workshop objectives inlcude -